shagglund/kassa/README.md

 Execute `bundle exec rspec` to run backend specs (expects test database to be set and fully migrated).

 The client is tested using [Jasmine](http://jasmine.github.io/) and ran with [Teaspoon](https://github.com/modeset/teaspoon).
-Execute `bundle exec teaspoon` to client specs.
+Execute `bundle exec teaspoon` to run client tests.
 (Currently WIP so not full coverage)

 For continuously running tests on file changes when developing, a [Guard](https://github.com/guard/guard) setup is also provided.